Fainting during urination (micturition syncope): What causes it?

 Preventing micturition syncope

-Micturition syncope is uncommon and should be evaluated by a doctor because it may indicate an underlying medical condition.
+Micturition syncope isn't very common.
+It should be checked by a doctor because it may mean that there is an underlying medical condition.
 Prevention of micturition syncope depends on recognizing the factors that contribute to micturition syncope and avoiding them.

 - Don't get out of bed suddenly — first, sit on the edge of the bed and move your legs, making sure you aren't dizzy or lightheaded